2015 SEA Games opening ceremony: Background

-The ceremony was organised by the Singapore Armed Forces, which has also been responsible for the annual National Day Parade.
-They were supported by a creative team with Beatrice Chia-Richmond serving as Creative Director.
+The Singapore Armed Forces organized the ceremony, which has also been responsible for the annual National Day Parade.
+They were supported by a creative team, with Beatrice Chia-Richmond serving as Creative Director.
 The ceremony was helmed by more than 5,000 performers and volunteers and supported by 3,500 soldiers.
 Given the enclosed nature of the stadium, extensive use of an aerial system to allow suspension and movement of performers and props are possible.
 Floor projection are accomplished using 160 multimedia high-definition projectors.
-The time 20:15 was chosen to start the opening ceremony to mark the year 2015, the year which Singapore hosted the 28th Southeast Asian Games.
+The time 20:15 was chosen to start the opening ceremony to mark the year 2015, the year in which Singapore hosted the 28th Southeast Asian Games.

 Proceedings

 Countdown

-The ceremony begins with the band orchestra performance and historical lookout of previously hosted Singapore Southeast Asian Games and footage of people lineup distance countdown to Singapore National Stadium followed by arrival of the VIPs, Singapore's President, Tony Tan, and Prime Minister, Lee Hsien Loong.
+The ceremony begins with the band orchestra performance and historical lookout of previously hosted Singapore Southeast Asian Games and footage of people lineup distance countdown to Singapore National Stadium followed by the arrival of the VIPs, Singapore's President, Tony Tan, and Prime Minister, Lee Hsien Loong.
 The hosts of the ceremony are Nikki Muller, Chua En Lai and Sharon Au.
-The National Anthem of Singapore, Majulah Singapura was played as the national flag of Singapore was raised, followed by countdown video projection.
+The National Anthem of Singapore, Majulah Singapura was played as the national flag of Singapore was raised, followed by a countdown video projection.